 The requirement for some users to have multiple accounts increases the burden on the security team for account management.
 It can also interrupt workflow for users with multiple accounts due to the need to switch accounts as they perform privileged and unprivileged actions.

-This decreased efficiency often leads employees and organizations to ignoring these principles in favor of productivity.
+This decreased efficiency often leads employees and organizations to ignore these principles in favor of productivity.
 However, failing to properly implement these practices can dramatically increase the probability that an organization will be the victim of a significant cybersecurity incident.